Tom Davison and Liam Hurley

 Having both nonqualified stock options and nonqualified deferred compensation gives you a tremendous amount of flexibility to optimize your financial planning and tax situation.
 In this article, I explain how I have used the two plans in concert with one another.

 Overseas travel and relocation are increasingly common, but the taxation of internationally mobile employees is complex.
 Part 1 introduces the key cross-border topics you must know about equity compensation, including the sourcing and apportioning of income.

 International assignments or relocations can present attractive opportunities for career advancement.
 However, the taxation of equity compensation for mobile employees raises complex issues.
 Part 2 looks at specific scenarios, withholding taxes, and tax equalization.

 Bruce Brumberg and Lynnette Khalfani

-This tax return season has the potential to be more confusing than most if you sold stock last year.
-Read this article for tips on reporting stock sales and on other crucial tax return topics.
+The 2014 tax-return season has the potential to be more confusing than most if you sold stock in 2013.
+Read this article for tips on reporting stock sales and on other crucial tax-return topics.

 Return to top of page